climacell/mobile-home-assignment/README.md

 ### The goal of this project is to build a simple and lightweight weather mobile application that provides the weather for all the capital cities of the world.

-To build this app you will have to use [Climacell](https://climacell.co) [Api](https://developer.climacell.co/docs) Explore the api to understand which service suits you best.
+To build this app you will have to use [Tomorrow.io](https://tomorrow.io) [Api](https://developer.tomorrow.io/docs) Explore the api to understand which service suits you best.

 Use https://restcountries.eu/rest/v2/all to get the needed data about all the capitals.

 #### Required solution:
-* Create a mobile app that uses [Climacell Api](https://developer.climacell.co/docs) to get the weather data needed for a weather app
+* Create a mobile app that uses [Tomorrow,io Api](https://developer.tomorrow.io/docs) to get the weather data needed for a weather app

 #### UI:
 * Home Screen - Table with search-bar containing all the capitals.
 Each cell should contain the following :